This is the Cadillac Dave MacDonald owned in late 1954 & early 1955.

 It was his pride and joy and he kept it in pristine condition.

-Dave in front of his Caddy - looks like a scene from Grease!
+Dave MacDonald in front of his Caddy - looks like a scene from Grease!

 He actually kept both cars for a spell before ultimately selling the Caddy.

-Dave raced his 55 Vette at the San Gabriel Valley Drags winning dozens of trophies and setting numerous strip records.
+Dave MacDonald raced his 55 Vette at local drags winning dozens of trophies and setting numerous strip records.

-Below: He and Sherry later had the 55 Corvette painted green.
+Below: Dave MacDonald and wife Sherry later had the 55 Corvette painted green.

 Interesting that long before Dave began racing Cobras for Shelby, he had snakes painted on the hood of his 55 Vette